jsiek/agda-stdlib-doc/Data/VecDoc.lagda.md

 two constructors: `here` and `there` that are described below.

-For example, within the following list, there is a number (`4`) that is divisible by `2`.
+For example, within the following vector, there is a number (`4`) that is divisible by `2`.

 ```